ash-project/ash/documentation/topics/aggregates.md

 - `sum` - sums the related items meeting the criteria.
 Must specify the `field` to sum.
 - `list` - lists the related values.
 Must specify the `field` to list.

-See the docs on `d:Ash.Resource.aggregates` for more information.
+See the docs on `d:Ash.Resource.Dsl.aggregates` for more information.

 The aggregates declared on a resource allow for declaring a set of named aggregates that can be used by extensions.